jtorresup/annobib_194.1/funplogs_summary.md

 The authors prototyped a game, FunPlogs, to teach about fundamental programming concepts through visual scripting.
 This is in the same vein with Scratch, however, it was developed with student collaboration in mind.
-The game's puzzles is primarily made by the students themselves in VR.
-Meanwhile, solving these puzzles involves a personal computer scripting with a simple visual programming language that has branching and looping constructs.
+The game's puzzles are made by the students themselves in VR.
+Meanwhile, solving these puzzles involves a personal computer and scripting with a simple visual programming language that has branching and looping constructs.
 The game received positive review from its participants and was perceived to be effective in teaching programming concepts.
 A problem that is apparent in the methodology was small sampling size of the